BlueSkyDefender/Depth3D/README.md

-### **Post-Process shaders for ReShade, Freestyle, & Ansel**
+### **Post-Process shaders for ReShade**
 ### Highlighted Shaders for ReShade
-**SuperDepth3D & SuperDepth3D VR**<br />
+**SuperDepth3D**<br />
-This Shader allows for Depth Map Based 3D like What Nvidia does with Compatibility Mode 3D and what TriDef's does with Power 3D.
-With many more options than regular Depth3D.
-Depth3D is my shader that helps introduce users to the world of 3D.
-SuperDepth3D allows much more control and support for different devices.
+This shader allows for depth map-based 3D, similar to what NVIDIA offers with Compatibility Mode 3D and what TriDef does with Power 3D.
+SuperDepth3D provides much more control and support for different devices.

-More in the works at the [AstrayFX](https://blueskydefender.github.io/AstrayFX/) repository.
-This is shader content that falls outside of Stereo 3D....

 ### Shader Assistant
 **Overwatch.fxh**<br />
-Overwatch will assist many of my shaders by setting the Depth Settings for you in select games.
-To be honest this is the reason donations help me, help you.
-With every donation this allows Overwatch to grow.
-This makes it easier to just load it alongside my Depth
-Based Shaders and have some settings set for you.
-Less Hassle more FUN.

-### Highlighted Shaders Freestyle & Ansel
-**3DViewer**<br />
-This Shader allows for Depth Map Based 3D.
-With more user control to adjust the image too how they want.
-Compatible with 3DTV's 3DMonitors & VR HMDs.
-Made with Freestyle & Ansel in mind.

-**Enhance**<br />
-A fast Simple way to enhance the look of your image.
-Needs to be added.

-**Flair**<br />
-A multi anamorphic like lens flare shader.
-It lets you add.........
-"Flair........" to your images....... get it?

-**Particles**<br />
-Lets you add particles to the image to mimic dust or fire flys with local isolation of color and bright objects.
+Overwatch is a companion tool designed to enhance your experience with SuperDepth3D by automatically setting depth and 3D configurations in many games.
+It simplifies setup so you can spend less time tweaking and more time enjoying immersive gameplay.

+Honestly, this is where your donations make a real difference.
+They help me improve and expand Overwatch, making it smarter and compatible with more titles.
+Less hassle, more fun for everyone.

 ### Depth3D VR
 **Companion App**<br />

+**This Software is now Deprecated.**

 This Free VR App, is a basic way to view my stereoscopic shaders on your OpenXR supported HMD.<br />